TatianaFokina/a11y-blog/src/en/articles/how-to-protect-users-with-epilepsy-and-vd/index.md

 **Give people control over video and animation**.
 Users should have the ability to pause, stop, or completely hide any content that:

 - automatically scrolls, moves, or blinks
-- updates for more than 5 seconds
+- updates for more than five (5) seconds
 - is displayed parallel to other content.

 These could be parallax scrolling effects, videos, hover animations on buttons, carousels, and so on.